Varradas/WinForms-Flashcards/README.md

 ## Step 3: Flashcard Learning
 Users create flashcards and study them through flip-card interaction and keyboard navigation.

-The system tracks flashcard progress by checking the Mastered checkbox
+The system tracks flashcard progress by checking the Mastered checkbox.

 ## Step 4: Quiz Setup
 Users can start quizzes base on their flashcards.
 Users can also select the quiz type and number of items.